h-quer/Slaanesh/README.md

 </div>

 ## Setup and installation
+### IGDB API token
+Slaanesh uses the IGDB API for all game data.
+For Slaanesh to work, you need to be able to acces the IGDB API.
+This is how you can register: https://api-docs.igdb.com/#account-creation.
+You then need to save your client id and client secret in the Slaanesh config file.

+Be aware: Client id and secret are (for now) stored in plain text.
+Doing so for your regular Twitch account (in case you already have one) is obviously a bad idea.
+In that case, best create a fresh one for dedicated use only as Slaanesh API slave.

+### Docker setup
 I will set up a docker image to use soon, then simply running the compose file will suffice.
 For now, it has to be built since I haven't figured out the Github build pipeline yet.

 First, navigate to the directory you want to use for the build and get the repository: